ken911312516/B6-Analysis-of-Influencing-Factors-in-Global-Film-Rating/README.md

 # B6-Analysis-of-Influencing-Factors-in-Global-Film-Rating
+BA780 Subject Of Questrom School Of Business, Boston University, Done under Prof. Mohammad Soltanieh Ha,  as EDA for Analysis of Influencing Factors in Global Film Rating Dated 7th December 2022.

+Contributors to this project as teams members are listed here:
+1. Tao Li
+2. Boyuan Zhang
+3. Hengyuan Cao
+4. Abdullah Aljarallah
+5. Weichu Zou

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/6/69/IMDB_Logo_2016.svg/2560px-IMDB_Logo_2016.svg.png)
 **Project Proposal:** Improving the rating of a movie/TV series will inevitably increase its box office revenue, and understanding the different factors contributing to a movie’s high rating explains its success.
 We look at over 2.5 million rows of movies and TV series from the IMDB website to understand people's preferences in a show’s composition, and we also look for ways to increase a show’s rating based on selected data.
 In addition, we analyze the relationship between the rating of movies and their compositions (duration/votes/certificate/etc.) to provide recommendations to increase revenue for production companies.